openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when removing the patch package fails.
+This error code is returned when patch package deletion fails.

 **Possible Causes**

-The patch package status is incorrect during removal of the old patch.
+The patch package is in an incorrect state during deletion.

 **Resolution Steps**